 Georgia licensed and nationally certified speech-language pathologist since 1992, he specializes in the evaluation and treatment of fluency disorders in Atlanta.
 As a severe stutterer for more than 20 years, he is well aware of the milestones it takes to transform speaking skills and to unleash confidence as a communicator.

 Sarah is passionate about helping people who stutter.
 Stuttering runs in her family and it provided the inspiration for her vocation.
 She is experienced in treating stuttering in preschoolers, school-age children, and adults.

-Katie Brewer, M.S., CF-SLP, was inspired to pursue a career as an SLP following her own journey with stuttering.
+Katie Brewer, M.S., CCC-SLP, was inspired to pursue a career as an SLP following her own journey with stuttering.
 Katie grew up with a severe stutter that affected her ability to communicate comfortably and confidently.
 As a person who stutters, Katie knew early on that she wanted to work exclusively with people who stutter and help them find their voices.
 Katie was Tim’s client in middle school.